LambdaSharp/LambdaSharpTool/Bootstrap/ReadMe.md

 ![λ#](../Docs/LambdaSharp_v2_small.png)

-# Setup LambdaSharp Tool & Environment
+# Setup LambdaSharp CLI & Deployment Tier

-## Step 1: Installing λ# Tool
+## Step 1: Installing λ# CLI

-As of v0.4, the λ# tool can be installed as a global `dotnet` tool.
+As of v0.4, the λ# CLI can be installed as a global `dotnet` tool.
 Simply run the `dotnet` tool installation command:

 __Using PowerShell/Bash:__
 ```bash
 dotnet tool install -g MindTouch.LambdaSharp.Tool --version 0.4
 ```

-Alternatively, for λ# contributors, the tool can be setup using the [GitHub repository](https://github.com/LambdaSharp/LambdaSharpTool).
+Alternatively, for λ# contributors, the CLI can be setup using the [GitHub repository](https://github.com/LambdaSharp/LambdaSharpTool).
 See the λ# contributor installation instructions below.

 Once installed, validate that the command works by running it.